 Dubai- Jabal Akhdar

-We hit the roads towards Dubai-Al Ain Road just before 5am.
-I was highly anticipating a beautiful sunrise over sand dunes but disappointed as clouds decided to hold it long, we could still managed to have a glimpse.
+We hit the roads towards Dubai-Al Ain Road just before 5 am.
+I was highly anticipating a beautiful sunrise over sand dunes but disappointed as clouds decided to hold it long, we could still manage to have a glimpse.

 After we reached Al Ain, we kept driving towards Jebel Hafeet.
 Just make sure to take the exit to Mezyad and head towards Mezyad Border post, you would find Barari Mall on the right.

 Barren lands from the end of the end, only one of the tiny shredded tree dares to boost its existence in this desert land.
-It’s 8am so roads are pretty clean, no traffic.
-We didn’t take much time at the border, just the border post was a bit hard to find.
+Its 8 am so the roads are pretty clean, with no traffic.
+We didnt take much time at the border, just the border post was a bit hard to find.

 We have decided to go the old fashion way today and following printed directions and boards instead of digital.
 Once you reach Dhank, head towards Ibri, roundabout straight, the mountains are ahead of us and look welcoming.
 Passing through the small city, we are excited to make our way to Alila Jabal Akhdar.
 We have arrived in Ibri, seems like a big city with shopping malls.